StephanK9/friday-project-1-csharp/README.md

 ## Description

-_{This online Address Book lets you input contacts.
+_This online Address Book lets you input contacts.
 The homepage will display any contact that you decide to add.
 The homepage also lets you click on a link that will take you to a page where you can input all the information required for your contacts.
 Once entered, you will go to a confirmation page that will let you see your entered contact.
 All your contacts will appear on the homepage and will be link-active which means that clicking on each contact will take you to a page with that specific contact's information only.
-This website also lets you clear all your contacts.}_
+This website also lets you clear all your contacts._

 ## Setup/Installation Requirements